scottfr/SystemsBook/Building/building.md

 RESULTS

+Suppose we change to 40 years and with $100 Dollars/Month recurring deposits.
 This shows a significant difference between $160 thousand dollars and $640 thousand dollars.
 The difference being based on what you are willing to invest and for how long.

 # End Model